 UHR web site

 The UHR web site forms a useful resource for members, giving up to date information about events and activities affecting UHR members, and enabling members to share information and access documents.
-To gain access to the members’ pages, you should contact firstname.lastname@example.org.
+To gain access to the members’ pages, you can register here.
+Once you have registered, your HR Director will need to approve the request by emailing firstname.lastname@example.org.

 UHR’s annual conference, held in May, is our biggest event and presents a great opportunity to gain professional updating and learn from and network with colleagues, attracting some 250 UK, Ireland and overseas delegates.
 The members delegate rate is significantly less than for non-members (substantially subsidised, thanks to the sponsorship our conference attracts).
 Information is available on the UHR web site, through which bookings may also be made nearer the time.